Everything travelers need to know about novel coronavirus - Local News 8

 Delta Air Lines suspended flights between the United States and China through April 30.

-Delta Air Lines has also temporarily suspended flights to and from Milan, Italy.
-The last flight out of New York will be on March 2, with the last return flight on March 3.
-Service will resume at the beginning of May, a statement from the airline said.
+Delta Air Lines has also temporarily suspended flights to and from Milan, Italy, with service expected to resume at the beginning of May.

-Delta announced reductions to service between the US and Seoul, South Korea, last week.
+Delta service between the US and Seoul, South Korea, was also reduced recently.

 Delta is waiving travel change fees for flights to and from Beijing and Shanghai, China; Seoul, South Korea; and all flights to and from Italy.
 Many other airlines have offered waivers on change fees or the option to cancel for credit on a future flight.